elpaso/qgis-connect-plugin/docs/source/usage.rst

    Deprecated Boundless plugins will not be installed automatically.
 But, if you already have such plugins installed and there are new versions available, they will be updated.

-After this, if previouly configured by the system administrator, |connect_plugin| will install additional plugins (see :ref:`configuration` section for more details about it).
+After this, if previously configured by the system administrator, |connect_plugin| will install additional plugins (see :ref:`configuration` section for more details about it).

 .. _updating-plugins: